 - Ignoring evidence of alcohol or drug use and allowing employees to operate commercial trucks anyway

 - Using defective securement systems for cargo

 Additionally, trucking companies can be held liable for the negligence of their employers because of the legal theory of vicarious liability, which holds employers responsible for their employees’ negligence.

 How to Prove Negligence in a Utah Truck Accident

 Proving negligence in a Utah truck accident is not always easy.
-However, an experienced truck accident attorney can investigate the crash to determine liability and obtain valuable evidence to prove that the truck driver or trucking company failed to act with care.
+However, an experienced truck accident attorney in Utah can investigate the crash to determine liability and obtain valuable evidence to prove that the truck driver or trucking company failed to act with care.

 The evidence a lawyer gathers might include the following:

 - Police accident reports

 - Photographs from the accident scene

 - The truck driver’s documented employment history, including previous accidents and criminal records